 For the other 50%, you need to actively work on promoting your campaign and getting it noticed.
-This can be achieved by getting your friends and family members to invest in your startup, which can be a solid social proof, and through paid advertising on the various channels and mediums!
+This can be achieved by getting your friends and family members to invest in your startup, which can be solid social proof, and through paid advertising on various channels and mediums!

 If you can raise $50,000 or more from people you already know, it is much more likely you can raise money on Wefunder successfully.